m4n3dw0lf/pythem/README.md

 	  or
    pythem> jarvis-say hello my name is jarvis.

-   pythem> jarvis-read 	  (If no file specified, should be called after setting file) or pythem> jarvis-read file.txt
+   pythem> jarvis-read 	  (If no file is specified, should be called after setting file.) or pythem> jarvis-read file.txt